Comparison Guide: Cedarwood vs Sandalwood

 Cedarwood and Sandalwood are two popular essential oils derived from the wood of trees.
 Both have a warm, woody aroma that is deeply grounding and calming.
-This unique combination of aroma and soothing ability makes Cedarwood and Sandalwood ideal additions to essential oilperfume.
-They can bring a note of masculinity and complexity to floral blends.
+This unique combination of aroma and soothing ability makes Cedarwood and Sandalwood ideal additions to essential oil perfume.
+Their woodsy aromas bring a note of masculinity and complexity to floral blends.

 But what’s the difference between Cedarwood and Sandalwood?
 When should you pick one over the other?